Novak Djokovic's 2012 Australian Open racket sells for record $540k

-SCP Auctions is selling a match-used racket from Novak Djokovic's thrilling 2012 Australian Open title run.
+SCP Auctions sold a match-used racket from Novak Djokovic's thrilling 2012 Australian Open title run for $540,000, breaking the record for any game-used racket by more than $350,000.
 The final of that tournament is widely considered one of the best matches in history, if not the best.

 No. 1-seeded Djokovic bested No. 2-seeded Rafael Nadal in the longest Grand Slam final ever, lasting five hours and 53 minutes.
 It also remains the longest match in Australian Open history.